turingschool/curriculum/source/projects/jsblogger.markdown

 end
 ```

 This line tells Rails that we have a resource named `articles` and the router should expect requests to follow the *RESTful* model of web interaction (REpresentational State Transfer).
-The details don't matter right now, but when you make a request like `http://localhost:3000/articles/` the router will understand you're looking for a listing of the articles or `http://localhost:3000/articles/new` means you're trying to create a new article.
+The details don't matter right now, but when you make a request like `http://localhost:3000/articles/`, the router will understand you're looking for a listing of the articles, and `http://localhost:3000/articles/new` means you're trying to create a new article.

 #### Looking at the Routing Table